kmjones1979/scaffold-eth-agent-the-graph/README.md

 -   🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components
 -   🔥 **Burner Wallet & Local Faucet**: Quickly test your application
 -   🔐 **Integration with Wallet Providers**: Connect to different wallet providers

+This is a fork of a build [Scaffold-ETH 2 Chat Agent Extension](https://github.com/azf20/chat-agent-extension) by [Adam Fuller](https://github.com/azf20) that showcases a basic static implementation of The Graph using AgentKit Action providers.

 ## Requirements